-7. INFORMATION TO BE PROVIDED TO CCC
+7. INFORMATION TO BE PROVIDED TO THE COUNCIL

-An Annual Report will be submitted to CCC.
+An Annual Report will be submitted to the Council.
 The Annual Report will include audited financial statements, including the report of the auditor, and such other details as are necessary to permit an informed assessment of the Trusts performance and financial position during the reporting period provided.

-Half yearly reports will also be provided to CCC.
+Half yearly reports will also be provided to the Council.
 These reports will contain unaudited information and comply with PBE IAS 34.